Cornelis Tromp

 Cornelis Maartenszoon Tromp, Count of Sølvesborg (3 September 1629 – 29 May 1691) was a Dutch naval officer who served as lieutenant-admiral general in the Dutch Navy, and briefly as a general admiral in the Royal Danish-Norwegian Navy.
-Tromp fought in the Anglo-Dutch Wars and the Scanian War.
-His father was Lieutenant Admiral Maarten Tromp.
+Tromp is one of the most celebrated and controversial figures in Dutch naval history due to his actions in the Anglo-Dutch Wars and the Scanian War.
+His father was the renowned Lieutenant Admiral Maarten Tromp.

-Biography

 Early life

 Cornelis Maartenszoon Tromp was born on 9 September 1629, in Rotterdam, in the historically dominant county of Holland.
 He was the second son of Maarten Tromp and Dina Cornelisdochter de Haas.
 His name Maartenszoon, sometimes abbreviated to Maartensz, is a patronymic.
 He had two full brothers, Harper and Johan.

 In 1633, when he was only four years old, his mother died.
 His father remarried in 1634, and again in 1640.
 The two marriages brought Tromp four half brothers and five half sisters.
 His father had made career as an officer for the Admiralty of the Maze.
 After a conflict with Lieutenant Admiral Philips van Dorp in 1634, Maarten Tromp left the fleet starting to work as a deacon.
 After Van Dorp was removed from his position in 1637, his father became lieutenant admiral and supreme commander of the Dutch Navy.

 In 1642, Tromp was sent to Harfleur, France, to learn to speak French from a Calvinist preacher.